Functor homology over an additive category

 For every pair of antipolynomial functors $(F^\anti,G^\anti)$, we can always find such a full, additive, and essentially surjective $\pi:\A\to \B$ with $k$-trivial codomain such that $F^\anti$ and $G^\anti$ both factor through $\pi$.
-The next result allows to transport the computation of antipolynomial homology in the category $k[\B]\Md$.
-Since $\B$ is $k$-cotrivial -- in particular it has finite $\Hom$-sets -- the latter category has a much nicer structure than $k[\A]\Md$, see e.g. \cite[Prop 11.7]{DTV}, and it is potentially more accessible via combinatorial methods. \begin{thm} Let $k$ be a commutative ring and let $\pi:\A\to \B$ be a full, additive, and essentially surjective functor, with $k$-trivial codomain $\B$.
-Let $F$, $F'$ and $G$ be three functors from $\B$ to $k\Md$, with $F$ contravariant.
-Let $\pi^*F$ denote the composition $F\circ \pi$.
-Restriction along $\pi$ yields isomorphisms:
+Our second main theorem allows to transport the computation of antipolynomial homology in the category $k[\B]\Md$.
+We actually prove it as special case of a more general theorem, which can be seen as an analogue in functor homology of the excision theorem of Suslin and Wodzicki in $K$-theory \cite{Suslin-Wodz}, see theorem \ref{thm-magique-general} and remark \ref{rk-excis}.